 Many sexual health clinics offer a walk-in service, where you do not need an appointment.

 They'll often get test results quicker than GP practices and you do not have to pay a prescription fee for treatment.

 The doctor or nurse at the sexual health clinic will:

 Symptoms might not appear for weeks or even years after you're infected with the herpes virus.

-There's no cure.
+There's no cure for genital herpes.
 Symptoms clear up by themselves, but the blisters can come back (an outbreak or recurrence).

 Treatment from a sexual health clinic can help.